Practice Area CVs:

 He advises and represents in cases concerning detention and treatment under the Mental Health Act, including claims for judicial review and habeas corpus, assault and unlawful detention claims for damages.
 He also practices in the field of Clinical Negligence particularly in relation to mental health and mental capacity cases as well as Article 2 cases.
 He has appeared in a number of Inquests concerning deaths in Hospitals (both psychiatric and non-psychiatric) as well as care homes, including those involving the suicides of patients, and the deaths of psychiatric patients in the community or deaths caused by those patients.
 Human Rights: mostly concerning the mentally disordered or incapable, Articles 2, 3, 5, 6, 8 and 10.

-Implications of the Equality Act in relation to discrimination against people with mental health diagnoses, including learning disabilities, and those who lack capacity.
 The protection of vulnerable adults.
 Cases concerning vulnerable children approaching adulthood and ensuring continuity in care where needed.
 Regulation of Care Homes, Children’s Homes, Hospitals and GMC work.
-Regulatory work- He is happy to accept instructions in most areas of regulatory work and public law,including the judicial review of the decisions of regulators within healthcare and other areas.
+Regulatory work- He is happy to accept instructions in most areas of regulatory work and public law, including the judicial review of the decisions of regulators within healthcare and other areas.
 Simon is sensitive to the needs of those involved in the mental health field and is willing to discuss cases on an informal basis prior to formal instruction.
 He is authorized to accept direct professional access, and will do so in appropriate circumstances.

 Chambers UK 2014 says that Simon "has a great understanding of the law, is able to explain things well to clients and has a great knowledge of the Court of Protection area.”